WebOfTrustInfo/rwot6-santabarbara/draft-documents/Identity Hub Attestation Handling.md

 -   PresentAttestationAction
 -   DeliverAttestationAction

-### 2.3 Alice obtains a diploma attestation
+### 2.3 Alice Obtains a Diploma Attestation

-In this example, Alice has graduated from College and wants to acquire a digital diploma attestation.
+In this example, Alice has graduated from college and wants to acquire a digital diploma attestation.

 #### Assumptions

 -   Alice is linked to the College via her DID.
 -   Alice has an Identity Hub accessed via an application on her mobile device.
--   Alice has graduated from College
+-   Alice has graduated from College.

 ```sequence
 participant College Hub / EA as CH